Commitment To Veterans

 As Moody announced his sentence, Brown’s former wife, Maria Suarez, began to weep, repeatedly saying, “Thank you, God!”
 Brown also collapsed in tears of relief.

 The federal firearms charges Brown pleaded guilty to carried a mandatory minimum of 32 years and up to life behind bars.
-Because of Brown’s extensive cooperation in this and another case, he was released from the mandatory minimum, Assistant U.S. Attorney Matthew Mueller recommended 17 1/2 years in prison.
+Because of Brown’s extensive cooperation in this and another case, he was released from the mandatory minimum, Assistant U.S. Lawyer Matthew Mueller recommended 17 1/2 years in prison.
 Brown’s co-defendant, Robert McChristian, is serving 30 years.

 “There are soldiers, and there are elite soldiers who have extraordinary stories, and this man is one of them,” Baez said, calling Brown “a man who has no other training other than how to kill.”